 DEPENDENCE ON THE SPIRIT

 Without the Spirit of God at work in the life of the church there is no church.
 At Abbey Way we emphasize listening to God and to each other as a way of learning the ways of the Spirit among us as individuals and as a community.
 The magnificence of the Spirit’s leading is experienced in intentional processes of spiritual direction, interaction with the scripture in “lectio divina,” and worship.
 As we gather as a community, we become more and more discerning, knowing who God is and how God speaks to us.
 To trust in the Spirit’s work to guide, correct, illuminate and heal, takes a community who is humble enough to be always learning and growing together in God’s amazing story.
 One of Abbey Way’s strengths is its embrace of the active work of the Spirit among us.

 Abbey Way’s emphasis on common spiritual practices and corporate rhythms gives room for the principle of freedom to be exercised within the community.
 Our desire to grow deep in Christ enable the shared practices and rhythms to be unifying experiences, helping to establish a particular ethos and culture for the Gospel to be lived.
 As Christ followers, we hold these shared practices and rhythms gently, tendering them with grace as we walk with each other.

-The six affirmations of the Covenant Church fit very well with who Abbey Way is and wants to become as community of faith.
-Constantly stretching, always calling, strongly correcting, these affirmations hold us in check with the intentions of our heart as a people of God.
-It is with joy we embrace the Covenant and its theological affirmations as our own.
+The six affirmations of the Covenant Church fit with who Abbey Way is and wants to become as community of faith.
+Constantly stretching, always calling, these affirmations help us to see the intentions of our hearts as a people of God.